rhasspy/rhasspy/docs/tutorials.md

 #### Master Settings

 Your master server needs to have speech to text, intent recognition, and (optionally) text to speech services enabled.
-Make sure to update sentences and train your profile on your master server.
+Make sure to download profile artifacts, update sentences, and train the profile on your master server.

 ![Master settings for remote HTTP](img/master-satellite/master-http-settings.png)

 #### Testing

 If all is working, you should be able to speak the wake word + voice command to the satellite and have the recognized intent show up on its test page.
+Something like "porcupine (pause) turn on the living room lamp".

 ![Satellite test for remote HTTP](img/master-satellite/satellite-http-test.png)